There are two main ways to set up a Flask application on PythonAnywhere:

 The second option is described in more detail below

 This guide assumes you've already managed to get your code onto PythonAnywhere.
-Check out the getting code in and out guide if you need to.
+Check out the uploading and downloading files guide if you need to.

 For the purposes of these examples, we'll assume your code lives at